Seasonal Sports Club User Guide

 The seasonal sporting club must advise Council when the season has finished.
 Council will then arrange for the works to take place.

-The winter cover is installed to protect the safety of the players.
+The winter cover is installed to protect the safety of the players and the pitch itself.
 These covers have been endorsed by AFL Victoria and Cricket Victoria.
-Rubber will not provide enough protection for players as the foundation of the cricket pitch is a concrete slab.
-Winter covers can be installed after the cricket grand final in March.
+Winter covers may be installed after the final use of the ground by the tenant cricket club.

 Synthetic cricket pitch